 The basic premise for conventional radiographs (x-rays) and computed tomography involves the passage of an x-ray beam through the patient and generation of an image from the radiation that reaches a receptor.
 The receptor may be as simple as a single sheet of film or as complicated as the data acquisition system of a multidetector computed tomography system, and the amount of radiation passing through the patient to make the image is determined by the density of the anatomic patient structures it traverses.
 The x-ray beam is a form of ionizing radiation, and as such is a potential carcinogen that should be used wisely for diagnostic imaging.

 Catheter arteriography is performed under direct visualization with fluoroscopy, a specialized type of radiographic machine that allows continuous, or "real-time", x-ray visualization.
 Patients lie recumbent on an x-ray table with a mobile x-ray tube and detector on either side.
 A needle puncture is made into an artery, usually in the groin, through which a catheter is placed for injection of contrast material.
 In complicated cases, the x-ray tube may be turned on many times in short bursts, and radiation exposure is on the order of minutes, rather than seconds.

 Ultrasound is similar to sonar, and employs a pulsed, focused, high-frequency sound beam delivered and received by an ultrasound transducer.
 The beam is variably absorbed, deflected, and transmitted by different tissue types, and the amplitude, or strength, of the reflected ultrasound energy returning to the transducer is processed to make a gray-scale ultrasound image.
-In the context of vascular ultrasound, the direction and speed of flowing blood can be determined by means of the Doppler effect.
-Sound energy returning from moving objects ...
+In the context of vascular ultrasound, the direction and speed of flowing blood can be determined by means of the Doppler effect. ...